model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

    }
    ```

-   Similar to a unit-test harness for any other function, we are supposed to
+   Similar to a verification harness for any other function, we are supposed to
-   create inputs for the function that are as generic/abstract as possible to
+   create all possible input combinations the function can encounter, then call
-   make sure we catch all edge cases, then call the function at least once with
-   those abstract inputs.
-If we forget to call `my_div` Kani would report an
+   the function at least once with those abstract inputs.
+If we forget to call
-   error.
+   `my_div` Kani reports an error.

    Unlike a unit-test we can however elide any checks of the output and
    post-call state.
 Instead Kani uses the conditions we specified in the